sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

   “strongly agree” and -3 being “strongly disagree”.

 - ``Continuous`` variables |continuous| are variables which exist on a continuous scale.
 Examples might be height or weight.
-This is also referred to as “interval scale” or “ratio scale”.
+Thit is also referred to as “interval scale” or “ratio scale”.

 In addition, you can also specify different data types: variables have a